-Companies are expected to report an introduction of substance or form of energy as pollution if it exceeds a limit of discharge outlined in an environmental protection plan prepared in relation to an authorization (sections 6 and 9 of the COG-DPR and OG-DPR).
+Companies are required to report the introduction of a substance or form of energy into the natural environment as pollution if it exceeds a limit of discharge outlined in an environmental protection plan prepared in relation to an authorization (sections 6 and 9 of the COG-DPR and OG-DPR).
 In the absence of such a limit, companies must report any release of that substance or form of energy into the natural environment.

-The CER considers a significant pollution event (as referenced in section 75(2)(b)(vi) of the COG- DPR and OG-DPR) to mean the introduction into the natural environment of any substance or form or energy outside the limits applicable to the activity that is subject to an authorization, including spills, that:
+The CER considers a significant pollution event (as referenced in section 75(2)(b)(vi) of the COG-DPR and OG-DPR) to mean the introduction into the natural environment of any substance or form or energy outside the limits applicable to the activity that is subject to an authorization, including spills, that: